hyperjumptech/bookkeeping/README.md

 Swagger docs can be seen by hitting the `/docs` endpoint of the running instance.
 The file swagger.json can be found in `/api/swagger/spec`

+## Admin Dashboard

+Dashboard can be accessed through `/dashboard` endpoint in the running instance.
+User need to know the `SecretKey` used to generate the HMAC API Key.

 ## File structure
 (subject to change)